Chirag-ahir/SFC-Preparation/README.md

 What is the difference between login hours and business hours?<br>
 Login Hours restrict when users can log in to Salesforce (set at the profile level), while Business Hours define organizational working hours for time-based processes and calculations.

+What is ant migration tool?<br>
+The ANT Migration tool is a command line utility tool to retrieve, deploy and delete metadata from a Salesforce Instance.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>